getsentry/sentry/docs/upgrading/index.rst

 - Redis is now a requirement
 - The queue and buffer systems are no longer optional for production systems
+- Time series data (graphs) have been moved to a new system (there is no data migration)
 - The default sentry.conf.py has greatly changed

 Due to the configuration generation being greatly improved, we recommend merging your existing settings with the new defaults.
 To do that just backup your `sentry.conf.py` and generate a new one using `sentry init`.